Frequently Asked Questions

 How long are community reentry services needed?

 The scope and duration of services depend on the individual’s needs as well as factors such as family and community resources and support.
-The goal is to provide the individual with services enabling him/her to meet the demands of his/her own environment (for example, using public transportation to get to work or to maintain a physical conditioning program at a local health club or YMCA).
+The goal is to provide the individual with services enabling him/her to meet the demands of his/her own environment (for example, using public transportation to get to work or to maintain a physical conditioning program at a local health or fitness center).

 How long does it take for someone to be admitted to Community Skills Program®?

 That varies, depending on when we receive the funding authorization, where the individual lives, and if a staff member is available to provide services in that community.
 If a staff member is available, services can begin immediately upon receiving an authorization from the funding source.
 If not, recruitment of a staff member will be necessary.
-The "match" between the individual and the staff member is very important; it may take time to find a good match.
+The "match" between the individual and the staff member is very important; a good therapeutic alliance contributes to successful outcomes.
 It is important that as much advance notice of referrals as possible is given, to prevent a gap in services that could lead to regression.

 How many people does Community Skills Program® serve?